bitbrain/beehave/docs/README.md

 Using behavior trees, Beehave makes it simple to create highly adaptive AI that responds to changes in the game world and overcomes unexpected obstacles.
 Whether you're a beginner or an experienced developer, Beehave is the perfect tool to take your game AI to the next level.

-> ⚠ **Disclaimer: Godot 4 is not released yet.
-As a result, the version for Godot 4 may be unstable to use and the API may change.
-Please keep using [the stable 3.x branch](https://github.com/bitbrain/beehave/tree/godot-3.x) if you do not want to have breaking changes in your game.**

 # 🐝 Features

 ### 🤖 Node based - build behavior trees within your scene tree